Dan Murphy is Executive Director of Fairbank Center for Chinese Studies and the Harvard China Fund.

 The Harvard China Fund’s mission is to support teaching and research on China and promote Harvard’s presence in China.
 This is accomplished in three ways: 1) preparing Harvard students for lifelong engagement with China; 2) promoting interdisciplinary faculty research and teaching about and in China, and 3) strengthening Harvard’s capacity to address challenges facing China through the Harvard Center Shanghai, co-founded by the Harvard China Fund and the Harvard Business School.

 Dan leads the efforts of both of these two related organizations to enhance the study of China at Harvard and Harvard’s engagement with Greater China.

-Before coming to Harvard he served as the inaugural program director for Yale Center Beijing.
+Before coming to Harvard Dan served as the inaugural program director for Yale Center Beijing.
 In that role, he worked in partnership with deans, faculty, and key contacts in China to produce programming at Yale’s facility in Beijing.
 From 2008-14 Dan was at the National Committee on U.S.-China Relations, finishing as director of special initiatives.
-At the National Committee he worked to develop the Public Intellectuals Program, which connects America’s next generation of leading China scholars with policymakers and the media.
+At the National Committee, he grew the Public Intellectuals Program, which connects America’s next generation of leading China scholars with policymakers and the media.
 He also led delegations of senior American Congressional staff on study visits to China, directed a range of other programming, and led successful grant initiatives that were funded by the State Department and private foundations.

 From the Fairbank Blog: